SgfdDttt/sara_v2/README.md

 The scorer used for conventional coreference metrics can be found in [this Github repository](https://github.com/conll/reference-coreference-scorers).
 Clone the latter repository from within your clone of the SARA v2 repository.

 ## LegalBert
-Download Legal Bert from the website of [Tax Law NLP Resources](https://archive.data.jhu.edu/dataset.xhtml?persistentId=doi:10.7281/T1/N1X6I4) or directly from [here](https://archive.data.jhu.edu/file.xhtml?persistentId=doi:10.7281/T1/N1X6I4/8NZ3AD&version=2.0), and unzip the file into this repository.
+Download Legal Bert from the website of [Tax Law NLP Resources](https://archive.data.jhu.edu/dataset.xhtml?persistentId=doi:10.7281/T1/N1X6I4) or directly from [here](https://archive.data.jhu.edu/file.xhtml?persistentId=doi:10.7281/T1/N1X6I4/8NZ3AD&version=2.0), and unzip the file into this repository, into a folder named `LegalBert`, eg with the command `unzip LegalBert.zip -d LegalBert`.

 ## Stanford parser
 This repository uses [Version 3.9.2](https://nlp.stanford.edu/software/stanford-parser-full-2018-10-17.zip) of the parser, timestamped 2018-10-17.
 Download the parser using the preceding link and unzip it into this repository.